DRAFT, NOT READY FOR PUBLICATION: Protocol Buffers should have asymmetric types

 An enum value option that prevents the construction of a specific enum value, while still permitting its deserialization, turns the enum into an asymmetric type.

-The option permits us to safely add a variant under the assumption that no other engineer can construct, serialize and send it to deserializers that are unprepared to handle it.
+This option permits us to safely add a variant under the assumption that no other engineer can construct, serialize and send it to deserializers that are unprepared to handle it.

 enum Corpus {